 Yes, you can claim that you were acting in self-defense in your domestic violence case.
 That is a fairly common defense that those convicted use to get their charge reduced or dropped.
 However, it can be difficult to use that defense successfully.

 However, constructing your defense is much easier with a domestic violence defense lawyer in Los Angeles by your side.
 Our attorneys know what to look for in your case to prove that you were not at fault for what happened.
+We may have the necessary evidence to show self-defense or explain another approach for your defense.

 Complete a Free Case Evaluation form now